How to undo and redo on a Mac: My complete guide for beginners

 Short on time?
 Below is a summary of the key ideas you'll find in this article.
 Need more details or extra tips?
 Just keep scrolling.

-* All these apps are available on Setapp — a platform with 250+ apps for macOS and iOS.
-Try 7 days free, then — $9.99/month.
+* These apps are available on Setapp — a platform with 250+ apps for macOS and iOS.
+Try 7 days free, then — $9.99 + tax per month.

 Mac keyboard shortcuts for undo and redo